Bobby Fischer Teaches Chess: Overview

-The text includes 19 examples adapted from Fischer's real games, played between 1957 and 1965.
-The examples are variously presented as chapter-ending lessons, problems involving board positions which actually occurred in the cited games, or else as close variations which could have occurred (but didn't) in the real games, to illustrate simple themes.
-Problem No. 22 was adapted from Fischer vs. Larsen, Yugoslavia, 1958, with White to move and mate.
-The real game's closest and penultimate position was 30...
-Rd8, a matching position except for White's queen at d2 and Black's bishop at f6; the variation [31.
-Qh6+ Bg7] is an example of arriving at the book's position.
+The text includes 19 examples adapted from Fischer's real games played between 1957 and 1965.
+The examples are variously presented as chapter-ending lessons, problems involving board positions which actually occurred in the cited games, or otherwise as close variations which could have occurred (but didn't) in the real games, to illustrate simple themes.
+Problem No. 22 was adapted from Fischer–Larsen, Yugoslavia 1958, with White to move and mate.
+The real game's closest and penultimate position was 30...Rd8, a matching position except for White's queen at d2 and Black's bishop at f6; the variation [31.Qh6+ Bg7] is an example of arriving at the book's position.

 The cover of the book shows Fischer using his favorite Dubrovnik chess set.

 Publishing history

 The book was originally published in 1966 by Basic Systems Inc, a subsidiary of Xerox.
 A paperback edition was published by Bantam Books in 1967 and sold 10,000 copies by early 1972.
 Due to the interest in the 1972 Fischer–Spassky World Championship match, the book was reprinted eight times that year alone.

 In 1994, Interplay Entertainment released a computer chess program of the same name based on the book.
 The software received mixed reviews, PC Gamer noting the "ugly 2-D board" and Entertainment Weekly describing the lessons as "humorless... dogmatic, and fearsome".